The EU Green Claims Directive requires companies to provide more evidence for sustainability claims

 The upcoming EU Green Claims Directive will change how businesses communicate about the sustainability of their products and services.
 Unveiled in March 2023, the proposal is part of the Circular Economy Action Plan and complements other policies, such as those empowering consumers for the green transition.1

 The proposal aims to protect consumers from greenwashing by making claims reliable, comparable, and verifiable across Europe.
-Companies can help substantiate their claims by independent testing of their products using recognized standards.
+Companies can help substantiate their green claims by having their products tested according to internationally recognized standards.

 What are green claims?